 Mrs. Dominique C. Dawson-Wallace

-House of Ruth Residential Supervisor
+Former House of Ruth Residential Supervisor

 Dominique C. Dawson-Wallace is a graduated of Briarcliffe College in New York city earning a degrees in Criminal Justice with a minor in Juvenile Delinquency.
 Dawson-Wallace found her calling when she left the government sector and began working for House of Ruth MD located in Baltimore, MD as a Residential Shelter Supervisor.
-At The House of Ruth Dawson-Wallace has empowered, uplifted and directed victims with various intimate partner violence backgrounds.
-Ms. Dawson-Wallace assists with the safety and housing of victims dealing with abuse from their partners.
+At The House of Ruth Dawson-Wallace empowered, uplifted and directed victims with various intimate partner violence backgrounds.
+Ms. Dawson-Wallace assisted with the safety and housing of victims dealing with abuse from their partners.
 Her extended time is committed to serving the Baltimore City/ County communities through her membership with the Order of the Eastern Stars, PHA Maryland and its Jurisdiction.
 Dominique lives by the quote “Life begins when you learn to LIVE”.

 Ms. Georgia Vernon